Code-E-Magpie/plugin.program.database-toolbox/README.md

 • Restart Kodi if required.

 ln everyday use the Textures13.db can get corrupted and prevent Kodi starting.
-Deleting the Textures13.db database resolves this as it rebuilds on startup.<br>Other databases such as the add-ons database do not rebuild and may require restoring from backup if startup fails.
+Deleting the Textures13.db database resolves this as it rebuilds on startup.<br/>Other databases such as the add-ons database do not rebuild and may require restoring from backup if startup fails.

 Later versions of Android make restoring a backedup database difficult.
 Android prevents users accessing the Data folder containing data for all the installed apps including Kodi and its databases.

-Access is possible using a file explorer app from the Play Store such as Total Commander.<br>The app needs to be used with the Shizuku app from the Play Store or if restricted from GitHub https://github.com/RikkaApps/Shizuku
+Access is possible using a file explorer app from the Play Store such as Total Commander.<br/>The app needs to be used with the Shizuku app from the Play Store or if restricted from GitHub https://github.com/RikkaApps/Shizuku

 # Development